tehami02/webscrapperDjango/readme.md

 pip install -r requirements.txt
 ```

-   Configure other settings in the .env file, such as SECRET_KEY, DEBUG, and ALLOWED_HOSTS .
+## Configure other settings in the .env file, such as SECRET_KEY, DEBUG, and ALLOWED_HOSTS .
-## Specially your SECRET_KEY and MONGODB_URI and DB_NAME and DRIVER_PATH as ChromeDriver runs for scrapping data.
+## Specially your SECRET_KEY , MONGODB_URI , DB_NAME and DRIVER_PATH as ChromeDriver runs for scrapping data.
-   .env contains my MONGODB_URI

 ```bash
 python manage.py migrate